Do Deer Eat Hay?

 3. Severe weather conditions, such as heavy snowfall or prolonged periods of rain, making it difficult for deer to access their usual food sources.

-Read More Do Deer Eat Boxwood?
+Read More Do Deer Eat Tulips?

 It’s important to note that while deer are capable of eating hay, it should never replace their natural forage options.
 Hay should only serve as a supplement during times of necessity.
 If you live in an area frequented by deer and wish to provide hay as supplementary feeding, consult local wildlife experts or authorities to ensure you are following proper guidelines and not disrupting the natural balance.